devopsacademyau/academy/classes/07class/kms/README.md

 ## Purpose of KMS
 KMS purpose is to encrypt data.
-Many services in AWS provides an encryption option which will make the data be encrypted when is handled by an AWS service like S3, DynamoDB, EBS and RDS.
-[Here](https://aws.amazon.com/kms/features/) you can find a list of all services that integrates with KMS.
+Many services in AWS provide an encryption option which will make the data be encrypted when it is handled by an AWS service like S3, DynamoDB, EBS and RDS.
+[Here](https://aws.amazon.com/kms/features/) you can find a list of all services that integrate with KMS.

 This helps enhance the data security, since only people with permission to read the data `and` with access to the key used to encrypt the data will be able to properly read it.